Newlode/jirafeau/README.md

 If you have some strange behavior with IE, you may configure [compatibility mode](http://feedback.dominknow.com/knowledgebase/articles/159097-internet-explorer-ie8-ie9-ie10-and-ie11-compat).

 Anyway I would recommend you to use another web browser. :)

+### How can I change the theme?

+You may change the default theme to any of the existing ones or a custom.

+Open your ```lib/config.local.php``` and change setting in the »`style`« key to the name of any folder in the ```/media``` directory.

+Hint: To create a custom theme just copy the »courgette« folder and name your theme »custom« (this way it will be ignored by git and not overwritten during updates).
+You are invited to enhance the existing themes and send pull requests however.

 ### I found a bug, what should I do?